-Hong Kong protesters call for inquiry into police tactics
+Hong Kong protesters continue past march’s end point

-HONG KONG (AP) — Tens of thousands of people were marching in Hong Kong on Sunday in another massive anti-government demonstration, this one principally calling for an independent investigation into police tactics used during previous protests.
+HONG KONG (AP) — Protesters in Hong Kong pressed on Sunday past the designated end point for a march in which tens of thousands repeated demands for direct elections in the Chinese territory and an independent investigation into police tactics used in previous demonstrations.

-Walking in sweltering heat, protesters dressed in black kicked off the demonstration from a public park, carrying a large banner that read “Independent Inquiry for Rule of Law.”
+Around 10,000 people gathered in Admiralty, the district housing the city’s government complex, despite orders from police to disperse immediately.
+Others continued toward Central, a key business and retail district and the site of the 2014 Umbrella Movement sit-ins.

 Large protests began last month in opposition to a contentious extradition bill that would have allowed Hong Kong residents to stand trial in mainland China, where critics say their rights would be compromised.